scriptin/jmdict-simplified/README.md

 Tasks to convert dictionary files and create distribution archives:

 - `./gradlew clean` - clean all build artifacts to start a fresh build, in cases when you need to re-download and convert from scratch
-- `./gradlew download` - download and extract source dictionary XML files
+- `./gradlew download` - download and extract source dictionary XML files into `build/dict-xml`
-- `./gradlew tags` - (after re-downloading source XML files) regenerate `src/jmdict/tag.xq` and `src/jmnedict/tag.xq`.
-Without these tags the `convert` command will not work
-- `./gradlew convert` - convert all dictionaries to JSON
+- `./gradlew convert` - convert all dictionaries to JSON in `build/dict-json`
-- `./gradlew dist` - create distribution archives
+- `./gradlew archive` - create distribution archives (zip, tar+gzip) in `build/distributions`

 Utility tasks (for CI/CD workflows):